glyph/Fritter/docs/persistence.rst

    :end-before: end-registry

 Don't worry about the ``[object]`` there just yet; that tells us the type of the "load context" for this registry.
-We'll get to that a little later, but we don't need it yet.
+We'll get to it later.

 Next, we'll make a Reminder class, which just holds a bit of text to remind us about.